-Redwood Capital was incorporated in 1982 and began operations in 1983.
+Redwood Capital Corporation, owner/user of the domain RedCap.com, began operations in 1983.
 With a background in business development and tax oriented leases in a large, public leasing company, founder/owner Krist Jake felt he could apply his experience profitably in a small shop of his own.
 As things unfolded, an opportunity was uncovered that encouraged a focus on the users of Tandem Computers, Inc. equipment.
 That was in 1984, when Redwood pioneered the Tandem equipment aftermarket with a $100,000+ figure Non-Stop II system sale to Viking Freight in Santa Clara, CA (just a few miles from Tandem’s headquarters).
 Even though structured to minimize risk, this was still a rather bold, risky piece of business.
 Fortunately, it came out well for the participants, the seller, a Philadelphia-based Tandem user who had purchased more that it needed, Viking, and Redwood.

 A light went on, and the founder began to concentrate on Tandem users (in current lingo, a “pivot”).